Mechanical engineer by trade. AI developer by obsession.

 Engineering Discipline in Everything

-Whether designing a pump or an AI workflow—understand requirements, follow standards, document, test.
+Whether designing a mechanical assembly or an AI workflow—understand requirements, follow standards, document, test.

 Honest Work